-A one day course takes place in July after the GCSE examinations and there are further events in September at the start of Year 12.
-It introduces students to Sixth Form life, courses and methods of study.
+A one-day course takes place in June after the GCSE examinations and there are further events in September at the start of Year 12.
+It introduces students to Sixth Form life.
 Attendance at this event is compulsory for everyone wishing to attend the Sixth Form at Kendrick School.
-The date will be confirmed in due course.